 What is a Chainsaw?

-A chainsaw is a device that can be used to cut wood, for example, trees, branches, stumps, appendages, and more.
+A chainsaw is a tool that can be used to cut wood, for example, trees, branches, stumps, appendages, and more.

-Although traditional manual chainsaws areas still floating around, the more modernized chainsaws are controlled by various sources like batteries, gas, and electric cords.
+Although traditional manual chainsaw areas are still floating around, the more modernized chainsaws are controlled by various sources like batteries, gas, and electric cords.
 Some are significantly more remarkable than others.

 Gas-controlled chainsaws come in different bar sizes, from 12 inches to 60 inches, and there are three evaluations: homeowner, farm and ranch, and professional.